GlobalWebIndex/challenge-python-v1/README.md

 ### Technical approach

-We use django rest framework (DRF) in conjuction django-filters to filter and order the Dinosaurs
+We use django rest framework (DRF) in conjuction django-filters to filter and order the Dinosaurs.

 Additionally, the drf-yasg package is included to create API documentation (Swagget and Redoc) dynamically